 Theology, as queen of the sciences, comes first, so that our students will always know the two most important things: who they are and for what they have been made.
 Our instruction emphasizes knowledge of the Bible, the tenets of the faith, the sacraments, living a life of prayer, the lives of the saints, the liturgical calendar and the practice of virtues.
 Our school utilizes a school-wide virtue education program to imbue all classes with a focus on virtuous living.
 The sacramental life of the school includes a weekly all school Mass (as well as daily Mass offered before school), weekly Eucharistic Adoration, weekly praying of the Most Holy Rosary (or the Way of the Cross, during Lent) as a school community, and frequent reception of the Sacrament of Reconciliation.

-Language arts, our longest content block, encompasses many subject areas, including, but not limited to, reading, writing composition and mechanics, grammar, spelling, vocabulary, public speaking, and poetry.
+Literature & Language arts, our longest content block, encompasses many subject areas, including, but not limited to, reading, writing composition and mechanics, grammar, spelling, vocabulary, public speaking, and poetry.
 Achieving a strong culture of reading and writing are main goals for our school.
 Younger students are taught to read by learning the phonetic sounds that make up the English language.
 Understanding grammar enables students to put together their thoughts so they express themselves clearly and succinctly through both the written and spoken word.
-Our children are enriched by reading beautiful literature aiding in their formation of their person.
+Our children are enriched by reading beautiful literature, aiding in the formation of their person.
 Poetry demonstrates the beauty of putting those words and thoughts together gracefully.
-It allows the child to boost their memory skills through recitation.
+It allows children to boost their memory skills through recitation.

 The classical educational approach is language-based, instead of image-based.
 The study of Latin supports the study of language.
 Latin is the language of the Church, the root language of English and the language used by minds educated in the classics throughout the history of Western Civilization.
 It serves to train the mind in a clear and logical manner.
 All students at Regina Pacis Academy receive Latin instruction, with grades K-2 receiving Latin coursework one day a week and growing to a full four-day a week class in all other grades.
 Upper school students participate in the National Latin Exam.
 Children are introduced to Latin through vocabulary and prayers; they learn the Pater Noster, Ave Maria, Gloria Patri, table blessing and Latin songs.